-Reminder: Answer the questions with attention to the grant category you've selected:
+Answer questions with attention to the grant category you've selected:

-- Special Project and Technical Asst: Answer with specific reference to your proposed project. - GOS: Answer with general reference to the full complement of your programs, services, staff, planning and evaluation and volunteers.
+- Special Project: Answer with specific reference to your proposed project. - GOS: Answer with general reference to the full complement of your programs, services, staff, planning and evaluation and volunteers.